 This type of thinking has been used in rehab practices for quite some time.
 Products like VooDoo compression bands are designed to severely restrict blood flow in both directions for up to two minutes.
 When the band is removed, the rebound of blood lymphatic fluid into the joint flushes it and speeds recovery, according to leading physical therapists like Kelly Starrett.
 So the fundamental idea is far from unproven.

 Of course you can buy specialized equipment occlusion training.
 Some exercise scientists use tools known as KAATSU devices, which can cost more than $10,000.
 So that’s off the table.
 The truth is you can achieve the same effect with a wrap – either a knee wrap or an aforementioned elastic compression band.
 The trick is to know what tension is optimal.
 You want to stifle vein flow but not arterial flow.

 Jacob Wilson Ph.D has performed numerous studies on the practice and says:

 “Wrapping at a pressure that lifters perceived to be a 7 on a scale of 10 on the legs, and 5-6 on the arms, reliably occluded the veins but not the arteries.
 This is as tight as you should go, and no tighter.”

-So don’t be surprised if you see guys at the gym wearing knee wraps hiked under their crotch or putting elastic bands above their biceps.
-Nothing’s too ridiculous in the pursuit of gains.
+So in the end, don’t be surprised if you see guys at the gym wearing knee wraps hiked under their crotch or putting elastic bands above their biceps.
+Nothing is too ridiculous in the pursuit of gains.